pippyn/icloud3/iCloud3 Readme.md

 **inzone_interval**

-(integer)(Optional) The interval between location upates when the device is in a zone in minutes or hours.
-Examples are: 1 hr, 45 min, 30.
-Minutes are assumed if no time qualifier is specified.
+(integer)(Optional) The interval between location upates when the device is in a zone.
+This can be in minutes or hours, e.g., 1 hr, 45 min, or 30.
+(Minutes are assumed if no time qualifier is specified.)

  This tracker uses dynamic intervals for requesting location updates.
 When iphone is stationary, interval will eventually be set to  `max_interval`  to save battery.
 When iphone starts moving again interval will be dynamically updated to 1 min.
 Note that updating interval to 1 min might be delayed by maximum  `max_interval`  minutes.
 Minimum value is 1